scholar-of-artifice/polyglot-security-foundations/docs/deep-dive/zero-downtime-rotation-mechanics.md

 > *You win battles by knowing the enemy's timing, and using a timing which the enemy does not expect. -Miyamoto Musashi*

-In this article, you will learn why keys are rotated and how we automated this process in this applicaiton.
+In this article, you will learn why keys are rotated and how we automated this process in this application.
 You will also see how the `Hot Reload` mechanics work in the various services written in Go and Python.

 ## The Engineering Challenge